District 9 Orchard Property, CCR Invest Guide 2026

 River Modern sits in the D9 pipeline for buyers comparing Orchard-adjacent launches.
 For CCR fringe contrast, Newport Residences in D2 and Thomson Reserve in nearby D20 RCR offer different yield and PSF profiles against the same city-wide rent benchmark.

-Get a Singapore property shortlist
+Get your Singapore property shortlist